Career resources for students with disabilities

 - If you are uncertain if you have a disability, you are encouraged to contact the office of Services for Students with Disabilities [SSD] at Virginia Tech.

-For a more in-depth conversation about job search and disability
+More in-depth conversations about job search and disability

 - More about advising through Career and Professional Development.

-The Workforce Recruitment Program (WRP) connects federal and private sector employers to eligible students and recent graduates with disabilities and serves as the primary pipeline for bringing new hires into the federal government.
-For more information, see our federal job search resources and on the menu see "Students with disabilities."
+The Workforce Recruitment Program (WRP) connects federal and private sector employers to eligible students and recent graduates with disabilities, and serves as the primary pipeline for bringing new hires into the federal government.
+We provide additional information about this program on our federal job search resources page > applying, under "Students with disabilities."

 Some employers specifically seek out students with disabilities to hire into internship and job roles.
 Similarly, some websites exist solely to assist the job seeker who has a disability.
-Below are some of the resources that may be helpful in your job or internship search.
+The following are some resources that might be helpful in your job or internship search.

 - 1800 Wheelchair